FIFA tries to garner support in face of opposition to biennial World Cup plans

 Each national federation has one vote in the FIFA Congress, regardless of its size, and the perspective of increased revenues created by more regular World Cups could be enough to seduce many in Africa, Asia or Oceania.

 However FIFA and its president Gianni Infantino are not solely relying on them.
-They recently summoned a host of former players and coaches, so-called "legends" who are paid as ambassadors, to Doha to promote the project.
+They recently summoned a host of former players and coaches, so-called "legends" who are paid as ambassadors, to Doha to promote the project, including former Manchester United goalkeeper Peter Schmeichel.

 But the battle lines are being drawn, and the opposition to FIFA's plans is being led by UEFA and Conmebol, the confederations of European and South American football, alongside representatives of leagues around the world and leading European clubs.